Obey the Time: Background and recording

 After The Durutti Column moved further into embracing contemporary technology on their album Vini Reilly (1989), the group's public profile was relatively quiet for the most part of 1990.
 They played a short tour of London, Glasgow and their native Manchester in the summer as part of their label Factory Records' newly initiated outlet Factory Classical, while the Manchester-based Granada Television debuted The New, a general arts television series featuring a composition by the band for its theme music.
-It was in between listening to classical music from composers "ranging from Benjamin Britten to obscure Czech composers" that the Durutti Column leader Vini Reilly began creating the music for Obey the Time, which he conceived to stir the band towards an electronic music direction.
+It was in between listening to classical music from composers "ranging from Benjamin Britten to obscure Czech composers" that the Durutti Column leader Vini Reilly began creating the music for Obey the Time, which he conceived to steer the band towards an electronic music direction.

 Reilly's ideas for Obey the Time largely stemmed from the popularity of acid house music in England in the late 1980s, especially in his native Manchester.
 Tony Wilson, the owner of Factory, recalled: "We were in the middle of the Aceeed explosion; if you lived in Manchester, you were absolutely in the middle of it.
 Vini, like the rest of us, has lost the ability to age or atrophy, and enjoyed the party."
 Reilly felt that house music had made keyboards "seem so fresh."
 Wilson reflected that Reilly's reasoning was "something to do with a chord being played with three or four notes into the sampler but then different chords being triggered by a simple key stroke, creating mathematical harmonic relationships 'which Schoenberg had searched for but never found'."

 Vini Reilly assembled and recorded the album alone in his home studio using computers, with engineering from Paul Miller.
 The production of Obey the Time was very new for the band, as the band's drummer Bruce Mitchell only plays on one of the album's tracks ("Art & Freight"), with Reilly instead utilising drum machines on the album's other tracks, with "Contra-Indications" featuring programming and engineering by Andy Robinson at Spirit Studios.
 Writer Ned Raggett felt this was "partially due to where Reilly's head was at this time around," and given that Reilly worked almost alone on the album, Factory Records biographer James Nice described Obey the Time as "essentially a solo recording by Vini Reilly."